Ladysnake/Requiem/README.md

 [![Download](https://curse.nikky.moe/api/img/265729?logo)](https://curse.nikky.moe/api/url/265729) ![](https://jitpack.io/v/ladysnake/dissolution.svg) ![](https://img.shields.io/github/issues/ladysnake/requiem.svg)

-Momento Mori is a fork of Requiem that adjusts balancing for a soft hardcore experince.
-Also does some bug fixes
+Momento Mori is a fork of Requiem that adjusts the balancing for a semi-hardcore experince.
+It also does some bug fixes.

 **Changes:**